DE

 Calculated Metrics and Dashboards

 The individually set numbers are not integrated into the predefined reports of Google Analytics but can only be used in custom reports or dashboards.
-To see and use the results of the calculation you just set, navigate back to the dashboard view.
+If you want to see and use the results of the calculation you just set, navigate back to the dashboard view.

-Add a new widget and type in the correct designation for the metric to display your calculated metric.
+Add a new widget and enter the correct designation in the metric field to display your calculated metric.

-Google Analytics offers comprehensive functions and possibilities of web analysis.
-Not all are immediately apparent to the webmaster.
-If you have questions or need assistance with setting up and using Google Analytics, feel free to contact us.
+Google Analytics offers comprehensive functions and possibilities for web analysis.
+Not all of them are immediately apparent to the webmaster.
+If you have questions or need help setting up and using Google Analytics, please contact us.
 We look forward to your inquiry and are happy to help.

 Nadine